httpsKingPie/Immersive-Environments/README.md

 * Weather Settings
   * **WeatherTweenInformation** - tween information.
 The tween information applied to audio or lighting settings when a weather period is started.
 The same tween information is used here to allow them to sync if necessary.
 Default; time = 20, EasingStyle = Linear.

+Internal Settings can also be found in the the source code.
+They are not listed, because most people will not find them useful.